Yemenia: Early years

-At July 1980 the workforce was 750 and chairmanship was held by Shaif M. Saeed.
+In July 1980, the workforce was 750 and chairmanship was held by Shaif M. Saeed.
 By this time, five Boeing 727-200s, two Boeing 737-200s, one Douglas DC-6A and three DC-3s made up the airline's fleet.
 Domestic scheduled passenger services linked Sana'a with Baydhan, Hodeida, Mareb and Taiz; Abu Dhabi, Athens, Cairo, Damascus, Dhahran, Dubai, Jeddah, Karachi, Kuwait, Muscat, Rome and Sharjah were part of the international network.
 Cargo services were also undertaken.
 The two Dash 7s were part of the fleet by March 1985, along with five Boeing 727-200s and one Boeing 737-200, and the airline had expanded its route network to include Amsterdam, Bombay, Frankfurt, Larnaca and London-Gatwick.
 The number of employees had grown to 1,100.

 When South Yemen was united with the Yemen Arab Republic to form today's Yemen in 1990, plans were made to form a single national airline by merging South Yemen's Alyemda into Yemenia.
 To achieve this, the shares held by Saudi Arabia were bought back by the government of Yemen in 1992.
 The merger took place in 1996.

 Yemenia became an Airbus A310 operator in 1995 with two leased A310-200s; the introduction of the Airbus A310-300 followed in March 1997.